 You may think you need to drink dairy milk to get plenty of calcium.
-Almonds and collard greens, figs and plant-based milks, broccoli, kale and Chia seeds also deliver high levels of calcium.
+Almonds and collard greens, figs and plant-based milk, broccoli, kale and Chia seeds also deliver high levels of calcium.
 Riboflavin, better known as vitamin B2, is found in high levels in dairy milk.
 Eggs and organ meats, asparagus and bananas, breakfast cereals and mushrooms, sweet potatoes and peas give you all the vitamin B2 you need.

 You don’t need to consume unhealthy dairy milk to get the nutrients and vitamins the dairy industry tells you are predominantly provided by their products and services.
 A healthy plant-based diet, a little daily exposure to sunlight, and the consumption of healthy grass-fed beef and poultry, as well as wild-caught fish, gives you all of the nutrition you need.

 It’s no big newsflash that a lot of dairy-based products have milk in them.
 This is what causes dairy intolerances and dairy-associated health problems in so many people.
 If you are considering going dairy-free, it is important to avoid the following foods, in addition to dairy milk.